// Overriding inline styles of the Safety Wing widget

 Bali was the destination for my first solo trip and my first true backpacking trip.
 I spent an entire month there exploring and believe me when I say, it wasn’t enough time!
 There are so many amazing places to check out and luckily the island is not that large.
 Allowing you to get from place to place without wasting too much of your precious time traveling.

 Here I have put together this complete guide to everything you need to know before you travel to Bali, to help you prepare for your magical trip!
 Like always, exercise caution, make sure you have travel insurance and don’t forget any important steps when it comes to planning an international trip.
-If you are unsure what those steps are, I have also put together a guide to help you plan your first solo trip (or any trip for that matter!) and the ultimate traveler’s packing list!
+If you are unsure what those steps are, I have also put together a guide to help you plan your first solo trip (or any trip for that matter!) and the ultimate traveler’s packing list for women!

 So let’s get started, shall we?